mumuki/mumuki-sqlite-runner/expectation.md

 # in student code is not required opening tags
 # in teacher's, instead, it is
 #
-# Is important to use tags with this explicit name with these freedoms
+# Important: tags must be like example below;
+# If are different, script could not work as expected
+#
+# Is allowed:
-#  - order
+#  - change blocks order between each request part
-#  - case insensitive
+#  - case insensitive on tags (sql syntax is parsed by engine)
 request = {
   test: '
-    -- SOLUTION
     select ... from ...;
-    -- DATASET-TEST-1
+    -- DATASET
     insert into ...;
     insert into ...;
     ...
-    -- DATASET-TEST-n
+    -- DATASET
     insert into ...;
     insert into ...;
   ',
   extra: '
-    -- CREATE
     create table ...;
     insert into ...;
     # any sql sentences needed to prepare field